hammad93/time_crypt/README.md

 There is a secret you want exposed only after a certain amount of time or at an exact date and time.
 You do not want yourself or anyone else to know this secret until we have reached this time-based requirement.

 ## Method
-We can define an oracle of time and use their SSL certificate to authenticate the validity of the time.

-We then create a web based SaaS where we create a public and private key.
+We create a web based SaaS where we create a public and private key.
 Secrets are encrypted and the SaaS decrypts it based on stored private key as well as the valid timestamp.

 The respository is where this method is defined.